 Field trip leaders: Brian Rance and Jesse Bythell, supported by Geoff Rogers.

 About: A whistle-stop tour of several significant dryland sites to learn about their specialised flora, unique management challenges and restoration efforts.
 Our first stop is Butterfield Wildlife Management Reserve where we will hear about restoration planting efforts including rare shrub species.
 Lunchtime will see us settled in at Mahaka Katia/Pisa Flats Scientific Reserve where will hear from Ellery Mayence (DOC rare ecosystem science lead) about monitoring work at this highly significant site.
 Be prepared to get down on your hands and knees and marvel at tiny, threatened dryland plants like Lepidium solandri and Raoulia monroi.
 Then we’ll swing by the Cromwell Chafer Beetle Scientific Reserve and head back to Queenstown via the Kawarau Gorge with a short stop at Roaring Meg to see an example of broadscale conifer removal.
+Note: you will need to bring your own lunch on this field trip.

 Field trip 4: Restoration sites